 Who picks landfill locations?

 If it is a public landfill, a local government will select a potential site.
 If it is a private company, it will select a potential site and approach the local government.
 In both cases, residents will have a chance to comment at public meetings.
-Once a potential site is selected, the local government or private company will apply to DHEC for a permit.
+Once a potential site is selected, the local government or private company will apply to EPD for a permit.
 There are numerous local, state and federal requirements that must be met to be given a permit including meeting all local zoning requirements, being consistent with the county solid waste management plan and meeting a demonstration of need criteria.
 Local zoning and land-use ordinances may limit Class 3 landfill site selection.
 Any landfill, including Class 3 landfills, are difficult to locate simply because the public frequently opposes new construction.
 People remember the poor practices of the past and are concerned about their health and environment as well as property values, noise, odor and traffic if a landfill is being considered in their community.

 What happens when Class 3 landfills close?

-First, before a Class 3 landfill is approved (given a permit from DHEC), a landfill owner is required to have funding to not only properly close but also to monitor and fix any environmental problems that could occur.
-When a Class 3 landfill is closed, it is capped with a layer of clay, a plastic liner and a layer of soil (bottom to top of the cap).
+First, before a Class 3 landfill is approved (given a permit from EPD), a landfill owner is required to have funding to not only properly close but also to monitor and fix any environmental problems that could occur.
+When a Class 3 landfill is closed, it is capped with a layer of clay, a plastic liner, and a layer of soil (bottom to the top of the cap).
 The cap is seeded to grow grass.
 The Class 3 landfill will be monitored for 30 years.